 NYC was stupid, greedy, and cheap to build half of its subways on elevated tracks that trampled communities. *Please use this link to see that: https://halfwindsorfullthrottle.blogspot.com/2024/07/urban-planning-idiots.html

-In those photos, you saw colorful "panel buildings".
+In prior photos, you saw colorful "panel buildings".
 The first ones were built by Soviets during their regime in Czechia to provide affordable housing.
 They remain sturdy and well-liked, and all of them are painted with pastels to create bright cheeriness.

 Newer ones share similar ideals, and all of them guarantee greenspaces for fresh air and public enjoyment.